ArfNtz/lex/README.md

 The name `lex` is inspired from this <a href="https://en.wikipedia.org/wiki/Lex_(software)">tool</a> that generates lexical analyzers.

-Here, `lex` is a 30 lines program that identifies langage elements in a text.
+Here, `lex` is a 30 lines program that identifies langage elements in a text, this way :

-- You define the <a href="https://en.wikipedia.org/wiki/Lexical">lexical</a> and the dictionary, using <a href="https://en.wikipedia.org/wiki/Regular_expression">regular expressions</a>, on the definition part.
+- Define the <a href="https://en.wikipedia.org/wiki/Lexical">lexical</a> and the dictionary, using <a href="https://en.wikipedia.org/wiki/Regular_expression">regular expressions</a>, on the definition part.
-- You call `lex` with a text, and that dictionary.
+- Call `lex` with a text, and that dictionary.
 - `lex` returns the list of langage  elements matching the dictionary.

 There are two examples further down, one for a mathematical langage, and one for a markdown langage.